 - Consistently adding fresh content to your website, including blogs, video, guest columns and interviews and helpful COVID-19 advice and resources for seniors.

 - Launching digital ad campaigns on Google and Facebook that link to your virtual tour.
 It’s time to double down on those ads and utilize additional channels to offer prospects greater digital access to your community.

 - Maintaining your website.
 Make sure to perform regular checks so your platform is accessible to visitors and content is accurate.
 Now more than ever, your website is a portal to your prospects, and highlighting how your community is adapting and still thriving today is key.

 - Taking a monthly inventory of your marketing plan and your short, mid and long-term goals, then adjusting based on new developments.
 One thing has become clear these last few months: your team must be nimble to keep up with constantly shifting circumstances.

 Even as COVID-19 continues to pose a major threat, it’s important for communities to realize there are so many things you can do (or not do) RIGHT NOW to develop and maintain your prospects’ trust, and to reinforce the idea your community is a valuable place to live.

 Switching focus may mean significantly adjusting your senior living marketing strategy, whether it’s coming up with new ways to showcase your community to prospects, striving to be more creative in showing off community highlights online, growing your brand awareness through soliciting positive media coverage and more.

 If you’re wondering how to adjust your senior living marketing strategy for the new normal, or have questions about dos and don’ts going forward, Pivot is here for you.
-Contact us at (303) 499-9291 or send an email to [email protected].
+Contact us online or call us at (303) 499-9291.